+Speaking of discipleship there is a question I am asked when meeting with colleagues in ministry.
+‘How many members do you have in your church?’
+After answering the question I ask them, ‘How many disciples do you have in your church?’
+Not to the offense, but most of the time my question knocks their brains out.
 Statistics are important.
-Still they aren’t as important as discipleship because discipleship is the heart of any church.
+Still, they aren’t as important as discipleship because discipleship is the heart of any church.
 I know that discipleship is far more complicated than what I can discuss in a sermon.
-This is why I choose to cover the 3 most basic requirements as Jesus laid it out in Luke 9:23.
+This is why I choose to cover the 3 most basic requirements as Jesus laid them out in Luke 9:23.

 B. Two biblical methods.
-First by living for the glory of God (1 Corinthians 10:31) and serving others (Mark 10:45)
+First by living for the glory of God (1 Corinthians 10:31) and serving others (Mark 10:45).

 A. Jesus was sought after to kill for who he was, (Matthew 26:62-68) and the crowds rejected him for his actions, (John 6:66).

-3. Follow Jesus every day
+3. A Disciple follows Jesus every day

 A. Discipleship is a painful, lifelong, daily process of transformation, (Philippians 3:13-14).

-B. Our will power, determination and strength can’t help us meet the challenges in discipleship.
+B. Our willpower, determination, and strength can’t help us meet the challenges in discipleship.
 Therefore we need to do exactly as Jesus did.

-C. First he was led by the Spirit (Matthew 4:1), Second he had an intimate relationship with God, Third he depended on God’s grace (Luke 22:43).
+C. First he was led by the Spirit (Matthew 4:1), Second, he had an intimate relationship with God (John 5:19-20), and third, he depended on God’s grace (Luke 22:43).

 Why is discipleship so important?
 If Jesus’ death and resurrection were the brains of God’s salvation plan discipleship is the heartbeat.
 It is the sacrificial lifestyle of true disciples that inspires the world to leave everything behind and follow Christ exclusively.
 God sent his son to set the captives free.
 It’s the disciples who shall go forth and ring the bell, in every possible way.